Engineering

 executor.invoke({"input": "Where's my order #12345?"})

-That works, runs Claude on Bedrock under the LangChain orchestrator, and is the right move when LangChain is the existing investment.
-The trade-off is that the hooks, steering, and multi-agent patterns Strands ships out of the box need to be reimplemented as LangChain callbacks and chain compositions — more code, more maintenance, more bug surface.
+That works.
+It runs Claude on Bedrock under the LangChain orchestrator.
+It is the right move when LangChain is the existing investment.
+The trade-off is that the hooks, steering, and multi-agent patterns Strands ships out of the box become hand-rolled LangChain callbacks and chain compositions — more code, more maintenance, more bug surface.

 def classify_complexity(query: str) -> str: